rrutt/cb-bread/README.md

 ### Querying for a specific view key:

 Type the text **Tony1** in the **Key Prefix** query field in the document list page and press the keyboard Enter key (or click **Requery**).
-Note that no surrounding quotes should be type.
+Note that no surrounding quotes should be typed.

 The following single document appears: